St. Augustine, Florida: Civil Rights Movement

-In late 1963, nearly a decade after the Supreme Court ruling in Brown v.
+In 1963, nearly a decade after the Supreme Court ruling in Brown v.
 Board of Education that segregation of schools was unconstitutional, African Americans were still trying to get St. Augustine to integrate the public schools in the city.
 They were also trying to integrate public accommodations, such as lunch counters, and were met with arrests and Ku Klux Klan violence.
-Local college students held non-violent protests throughout the city, including sit-ins at the local Woolworth's, picket lines, and marches through the downtown.
+Local students held protests throughout the city, including sit-ins at the local Woolworth's, picket lines, and marches through the downtown.
 These protests were often met with police violence.
 Homes of African Americans were firebombed, black leaders were assaulted and threatened with death, and others were fired from their jobs.

 In the spring of 1964, St. Augustine civil rights leader Robert Hayling asked the Southern Christian Leadership Conference (SCLC) and its leader Martin Luther King Jr. for assistance.
-From May until July 1964, King and Hayling, along with Andrew Young, organized marches, sit-ins, and other forms of peaceful protest in St. Augustine.
+From May until July 1964, King and Hayling, along with Hosea Williams, C. T. Vivian, Dorothy Cotton, Andrew Young and others, organized marches, sit-ins, pray-ins, wade-ins and other forms of protest in St. Augustine.
 Hundreds of black and white civil rights supporters were arrested, and the jails were filled to capacity.
-At the request of Hayling and King, white civil rights supporters from the North, including students, clergy, and well-known public figures, came to St. Augustine and were arrested together with Southern activists.
+At the request of Hayling and King, civil rights supporters from elsewhere, including students, clergy, activists and well-known public figures, came to St. Augustine and were arrested together.

 St. Augustine was the only place in Florida where King was arrested; his arrest there occurred on June 11, 1964, on the steps of the Monson Motor Lodge's restaurant.
 The demonstrations came to a climax when a group of black and white protesters jumped into the hotel's segregated swimming pool.
-In response to the protest, James Brock, the manager of the hotel and the president of the Florida Hotel & Motel Association, poured what he claimed to be muriatic acid into the pool to burn the protesters.
+In response to the protest, James Brock, the manager of the hotel and the president of the Florida Hotel & Motel Association, poured muriatic acid into the pool to scare the protesters.
 Photographs of this, and of a policeman jumping into the pool to arrest the protesters, were broadcast around the world.
+One appeared on the front page of the Washington paper the day the senate went to vote on the passage of the landmark Civil Rights Act of 1964.
+It became the most famous photograph ever taken in St. Augustine.

-The Ku Klux Klan responded to these protests with violent attacks that were widely reported in national and international media.
+The Ku Klux Klan and its supporters responded to these protests with violent attacks that were widely reported in national and international media.
 Popular revulsion against the Klan and police violence in St. Augustine generated national sympathy for the black protesters and became a key factor in Congressional passage of the Civil Rights Act of 1964, leading eventually to passage of the Voting Rights Act of 1965, both of which provided federal enforcement of constitutional rights.

 St. Augustine's historically Black college, now Florida Memorial University, felt itself unwelcome in St. Augustine, and departed in 1968 for a new campus near Opa-locka in Dade County.
+It is currently located in the Opa-locka North neighborhood of Miami Gardens, next to St. Thomas University.